cappsule/nofear/docs/faq.md

   whole host filesystem.
 - To allow different instances of kvmtool to use a stage2 script without race condition.
 This script is a unique temporary file respecting this template:
-  `~/.lkvm/[profile]/virt/sandbox-XXXXXXXX` whose path is to the guest through the kernel cmdline.
+  `~/.lkvm/[profile]/virt/sandbox-XXXXXXXX` whose path is given to the guest through the kernel cmdline.